mydobie/simple-react-app/README.md

 ### Run tests

 To run the tests, run `npm run test` in a terminal the root of the project.
-This will run all of the tests in the `src/__tests__` directory.

 After running tests, you can check the coverage reports by opening `coverage/index.html` in a browser or by running `npm run checkCoverage` in a terminal.

-If you prefer, you can have the testing run in "watch" mode by running `npm run test:watch` in a terminal at the root of the project.
-The tests will be rerun as you make edits.
-Note coverage reports will not be updated while in watch mode.

 Test are run in [Jest](https://jestjs.io/docs/en/expect), use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) to inspect components, and [jest-axe](https://github.com/nickcolley/jest-axe) to check for accessibility.